werto87/server_template/README.md

 ## Tested on linux with clang13 and gcc11
+- The server listens on "localhost:55555".
+If you like something which can connect to the server try
-If you like to run it with clang seach in the project for enable if build with clang
+- If you like to run it with clang search in the project for enable if build with clang.